-Over the course of the crisis, the ECB has been in a position easily to provide euro liquidity, but not dollar liquidity, to its resident financial institutions.
-European institutions facing dollar funding difficulties, and with no recourse to Fed LLR facilities through U.S. affiliates, had to sell euros for dollars on the foreign exchange market, the result of these aggregate sales being upward pressure on the dollar and a relatively weaker euro.
-To address this problem - one which the ECB apparently denied for some months12 - the central bank swap arrangements for dollars were set up starting in December 2007.
-Under these facilities, the ECB (for example) received dollars that it allocated to financial institutions, rebating interest earnings to the Fed.
-The Fed received a corresponding credit of euros that it agreed not to inject into markets and which offered no interest.
-Swaps were to be unwound at the initial exchange rate.
-In effect, therefore, the dollars were used to augment global dollar liquidity, whereas the swapped euros were immobilized.
+Over the course of the crisis, the ECB has been in a position to easily provide euro liquidity, but not dollar liquidity, to its resident financial institutions.
+European institutions facing dollar funding difficulties, and with no recourse to the Fed's LLR facilities through U.S. affiliates, had to sell euros for dollars on the foreign exchange market, the result of these aggregate sales being upward pressure on the dollar and a relatively weaker euro.
+To address this problem-one which the ECB apparently denied for some months13-the central bank swap arrangements for dollars were set up starting in December 2007.
+Under these facilities, the ECB (for example) received